Gain a Competitive Edge

-The Certificate in Employment Relations complements a variety of career paths; it provides the skill-set that employers are looking for.
-Regardless of your chosen field, the labour market requires individuals who can understand, communicate about, and tackle workplace issues.
+The Certificate in Employment Relations complements a variety of career paths; it provides the skillset that employers are looking for.
+Regardless of the field, the labour market requires individuals who can understand, communicate about, and tackle workplace issues.

 Who can apply?

-Applications are welcome from current Queens’ students or anyone outside Queen’s who meets the university’s admission requirements.
+Applications are welcome from current Queen’s students or anyone from outside of Queen’s who meets the university’s admission requirements.
 The Faculty of Arts and Science Online offers several admission categories, making the Certificate in Employment Relations an accessible program to applicants from a wide range of backgrounds.

 This certificate program consists of 15 units (5 courses) selected from any of the following 200-level EMPR courses or above.
 Click here to find out more.

 For new students, you will need ONE of the following (whichever is most recent):

 - A minimum of a 75% average on your high school diploma with ENGL4U, plus two additional 4U courses.
 Additional three required courses may be either 4U or 4M; OR

 - A 2-year college diploma with a minimum 2.9 GPA; OR

 - A 3-year college diploma with a minimum 2.6 GPA; OR